Left Coast Labour Chorus

 - The contest will feature a top prize of $1,500 and second and third prizes of $500 and $300 respectively.
-It will be open to entrants from January 15, 2018 until June 30, 2018.
-Judging will take place from July through September, 2018 and the winner will be announced at an event organized by LCLC, to be held in October or November, 2018.
+It will be open to entrants from January 15, 2018 to July 25, 2018.
+Judging will take place from August through September, 2018 and the winner will be announced at an event organized by LCLC, to be held in October or November, 2018.

 - To be eligible, songs must have been written in the last three years and not previously recorded or published commercially.